bcole808/wp-social-metrics-tracker/src/readme.txt

 == Changelog ==

 = 1.3.1 =
+* Added a status indicator to show if data is being collected successfully.
-* Dashboard widget now displays social network names instead of the word "other"
+* Dashboard widget shows social network names instead of the word "other"
 * "Schedule Full Sync" should no longer cause memory errors on large blogs.
 * Fixed a bug where Google Analytics could not be configured.